oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Browser-based OAuth 2.0 client {#pattern-oauth-browser}
 ------------------------------

-This section describes the architecture of a JavaScript application that acts as the OAuth client, handling all OAuth responsibilities in the browser.
+This section describes the architecture of a browser-based application that acts as the OAuth client, handling all OAuth responsibilities in the browser.
 As a result, the browser-based application obtains tokens from the authorization server, without the involvement of a backend component.

-If an attacker is able to execute malicious JavaScript code, this application architecture is vulnerable to all attack scenarios discussed earlier ({{attackscenarios}}).
+If an attacker is able to execute malicious code in the browser, this application architecture is vulnerable to all attack scenarios discussed earlier ({{attackscenarios}}).
 In essence, the attacker will be able to obtain access tokens and refresh tokens from the authorization server, potentially giving them long-term access to protected resources on behalf of the user.

 ### Application Architecture